The Best Time to Release an Indie Album

 Timing is everything when it comes to picking a release date for your indie album, but the answer ultimately depends on your final goals.
 If you don't think you'll garner much press or radio for your album, then there is no timetable.

 Likewise, if you have a strong online presence and network of fans, develop your own schedule to market directly to them.
 However, if you plan to go for radio plays, reviews, and prominent in-store album placement, then circle these dates on your calendar.

-- Summer: Want to make a splash at college radio?
-Think summer.
-Not every station shuts down over summer break; in fact, the stations that remain operational are often the ones that give you the most bang for your buck in terms of radio plays.
+If you want to make a splash at college radio, think about summer.
+Not every station shuts down over summer break.
+In fact, the stations that remain operational are often the ones that give you the most bang for your buck in terms of radio plays.
 Release schedules slow down during the summer, so these stations are hungry for something to play.
-The CMJ Music Marathon will start to heat up during the latter part of the month, so only release an album at this time if you're an established band.
+The CMJ Music Marathon will start to heat up during the latter part of the month, so only release an album at this time if you're an established indie band.

 What's the outlook if you just can't release your album during prime times, but you need to get press and radio?
 It can be done, but make sure you've got some kind of anchor, like a tour.
 "Band releases album" is not an exciting story that will catapult you to the top of the media slush pile.
 Link your release to something else, perhaps a newsworthy item, so the press has a reason to cover what you're doing.